-Increased impervious cover and the resulting increase in surface runoff reduces the amount of rainfall that falls on pervious (e.g., vegetated) watershed areas and that is recharged to groundwater.
+Increased impervious cover and the resulting increase in surface runoff reduces the amount of rainfall that infiltrates pervious (e.g., vegetated) areas to recharge groundwater.
 For many streams, groundwater recharge is the predominant source of stream base flow.
 Diminished base flow can further stress aquatic life and cause or contribute to aquatic life impairments through loss of aquatic habitat (shrinking wetted perimeter) and increased susceptibility to pollutants.